 Scope

-The normative decoding process for Versatile Video Coding is specified in the VVC draft 10 text specification document [1].
+The normative decoding process for Versatile Video Coding is specified in the VVC text specification document [1].
 The VTM11.0 reference software is provided to demonstrate a reference implementation of non-normative encoding techniques and the normative decoding process for VVC.
 The reference software can be accessed via

 https://vcgit.hhi.fraunhofer.de/jvet/VVCSoftware_VTM.git